TeamTopologies/Team-Shape-Templates/README.md

 - Team and X-as-a-Service shapes should be solid to represent their long-lived nature
 - Collaboration and Facilitation shapes should be 50% transparency to represent the more short-lived nature of the interaction
 - Stream-aligned teams should never provide an X-as-a-Service directly
+- Use diagrams as a starting point for meaningful discussion, they are visuals to drive conversations around needs and evolution
+- Any diagrams you create will be a "snapshot" of your current landscape, use them to visualize and present potential issues that may need to be addressed

 ### Designed for colour vision deficiency